DS4PS/cpp-525-sum-2020/schedule.md

 [random effects example](https://raw.githubusercontent.com/DS4PS/cpp-525-spr-2020/master/lectures/random-effects.R)

 This example explores the relationship between mileage and used-car price.
-Car models (e.g. lexus, ford, and honda) are correlated with price (a lexus is more expensive on average), but they are uncorrelatd with mileage.
+Car models (e.g. lexus, ford, and honda) are correlated with price (a lexus is more expensive on average), but they are uncorrelatd with mileage (lexus owners and honda owners are driving similar amounts each year).
 Car values are very different when new, but each 10,000 miles driven reduces the value by the same amount.

 ![](https://raw.githubusercontent.com/DS4PS/cpp-525-spr-2020/master/assets/img/random-effects.png)